 3.1.
-Structure of (AC)2 dimeric aggregates

-Visual analyses of the MD trajectories showed that the (AC)2 dimers are linked by the interactions between their anion and the methylpyridinium groups.
-The dimers are stable during the whole MD simulation time and present stacked, head-to-head, and $\Lambda$ -shape configurations with larger probability for the latter while no head-to-tail configuration was observed.
+Structure of (AC)2 Dimeric Aggregates.
+Visual analyses of the MD trajectories showed that the (AC), dimers are linked by the interactions between their anion and the methylpyridinium groups.
+The dimers are stable during the whole MD simulation time and present stacked, head-to-head, and Λ shape configurations with larger probability for the latter while no head-to-tail configuration was observed.
 (AC)2 structures extracted from the self-aggregation simulations and used as starting configurations for the MD simulations are displayed in Figure S1.
-As defined in Figure 1, several parameters were considered to analyze their geometrical features: i) dNN, the distance between the nitrogen atoms of the two methylpyridinium groups, ii) dNA, the distance between the nitrogen atom of the methylpyridinium group and the atom A of the anion (where A is I, S, CI, C, and S for I-, CF3SO3-, CIO4-, SCN-, and p-TS-, respectively), and iii) $\theta{CPLX}$ , the angle formed by the direction of the pyridinium moieties of the chromophores, so that if $\theta{CPLX} = 0^{\circ}$ the dimers are in perfect stacked conformation while if $\theta{CPLX} = 180^{\circ}$ they adopt a head-to-head shape. $\Lambda$ -shapes correspond to intermediate $\theta{CPLX}$ values.
+As defined in Figure 1, several parameters were considered to analyze their geometrical features: (i) d{NN} , the distance between the nitrogen atoms of the two methylpyridinium groups; (ii) d{NA} , the distance between the nitrogen atom of the methylpyridinium group and the atom A of the anion (where A is I, S, Cl, C, and S for I-, CF3SO3-, ClO4-, SCN-, and p-TS-, respectively); and (iii) θ{CPLX} the angle formed by the direction of the pyridinium moieties of the chromophores so that if $\theta{CPLX} = 0^{\circ}$, the dimers are in perfect stacked conformation, while if $\theta{CPLX} = 180^{\circ}$, they adopt a head-to-head shape.
+A shapes correspond to intermediate θ{CPLX} values.

-Statistical distributions of $d{NN}$ values shown in the left-hand side of Figure 2 exhibit one asymmetrical peak centered around 5.2-5.7 Å, except for 4.4 implying a p-TS anion, for which the maximum of the distribution is markedly shifted to lower values and centered at 4.27 Å. Due to these asymmetrical shapes, the distributions were fitted with a combination of two Gaussian functions.
-The distribution maxima values are collected in Table 1 and the Gaussian functions characteristics are given in the insets of Figure 2.
-The maxima of the $d{NN}$ distributions are observed at larger values for 4, 4.2, and 4.3 indicating a less compact aggregation than for the other (AC)2 dimers.
-At the same time, for these complexes, the center of the second Gaussian function is located around 7.0 Å with a standard deviation of ~1.1 Å. The distributions of $d{NA}$ distances (right-hand side of Figure 2) display two peaks for (AC)2 dimers involving iodide anions (1-4) and a single peak for the other complexes (4.1-4.4).
-The distributions were fitted with a combination of three Gaussian functions, with results presented in Table 1 and on insets of Figure 2.
+Statistical distributions of d{NN} values shown in the left-hand side of Figure 2 exhibit one asymmetrical peak centered around 5.2-5.7 Å, except for 4.4 implying a p-TS anion, for which the maximum of the distribution is markedly shifted to lower values and centered at 4.27 Å. Due to these asymmetrical shapes, the distributions were fitted with a combination of two Gaussian functions.
+The distribution maxima values are collected in Table 1 and the Gaussian function characteristics

+Table 1. d{NN} and d{NA} Values (Å) Corresponding to Maxima of the Statistical Distributions for the Different (AC)2 Dimers Shown in Figure 2 as Well as Average θ{CPLX} and Their Standard Deviations (Degrees) from the Distributions Shown in Figure 3^a are given in the insets of Figure 2.
+The maxima of the d{NN} distributions are observed at larger values for 4, 4.2, and 4.3, indicating a less compact aggregation than for the other (AC)2 dimers.
+At the same time, for these complexes, the center of the second Gaussian function is located around 7.0 Å with a standard deviation of ~1.1 Å. The distributions of d{NA} distances (right-hand side of Figure 2) display two peaks for (AC)2 dimers involving iodide anions (1-4) and a single peak for the other complexes (4.1-4.4).
+The distributions were fitted with a combination of three Gaussian functions, with results presented in Table 1 and in the insets of Figure 2.